Advice on creating your working portfolio

 What to include?

-- Include iterations and the design process.
-For example if your work involved sketches in the development stage your include samples of your sketches to show how you have developed your ideas from concept through to the final product.
+- Include iterations and the design process, for example, if your work involved sketches in the development stage include samples of your sketches to show how you have developed your ideas from concept through to the final product

 - Include samples of materials you intend to use for the final product.

-- Ensure that your portfolio has a consistent page layout & undistracting thematic design.
-Your work needs to stand out on the page and busy backgrounds can distract from you work.
+- Ensure that your portfolio has a consistent page layout and a thematic design that's not distracting.
+Your work needs to stand out on the page and busy backgrounds can distract from your work.